YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLDISABLE
 --------------------

-JNLDISABLE, Specified journal option(s) cannot take effect as journaling is DISABLED on database file xxxx
+JNLDISABLE, Specified journal option(s) cannot take effect as journaling is DISABLED on database file dddd

-MUPIP Warning: This indicates that none of the specified journal option(s) in MUPIP SET -JOURNAL or MUPIP BACKUP command took effect, because journaling was found DISABLED on database file xxxx.
+MUPIP Warning: This indicates that none of the specified journal option(s) in MUPIP SET -JOURNAL or MUPIP BACKUP command took effect, because journaling was found DISABLED on database file dddd.

-Action: -
+Action: Revise the selection qualification to exclude the DISABLED region(s) or, if appropriate, enable journaling on those regions.

 --------------------
 JNLDSKALIGN